-What to expect at your neurology visit
+What to expect at your neurology appointment

 Your doctor may be sending you to Children's Health℠ for only the day (even if your child is having surgery).
 You'll still have access to all our special services and care.

 What do I need to bring for my neurology appointment?